Junts cedes its lead candidate in Sabadell to the former ERC leader

 A broad coalition

 In this way, Junts per Sabadell formalizes its intention to integrate into a coalition with other organizations.
-Gent de Sabadell, the group led by Gabriel Fernàndez after he tore up his ERC card, as well as MEScat and Identitat Sabadellenca, would be part of it.
-Precisely this Saturday, the former ERC leader in Sabadell closed the municipalist convention of MEScat, an organization also linked to Junts and which was born from the merger of Moviment d'Esquerres de Catalunya (MEScat) and Acció per la República.
+Gent de Sabadell, the group led by Gabriel Fernàndez after he broke his ERC membership card, would be part of it, as well as MEScat and Identidad Sabadellenca.
+Precisely this Saturday, the former ERC leader in Sabadell closed the municipalist convention of MEScat, an organization also linked to Junts and born from the merger of Moviment d'Esquerres de Catalunya (MEScat) and Acció per la República.

 Cargando